Teyras/MT/text/chapters/130_evaluation.md

 a `bsearch` iteration normally takes about 0.35 seconds on the bare metal with a single process and 0.4-0.45s when 10 processes are running in parallel.
 It is worth mentioning that the difference seems much smaller for `exp_float`.
-This could be due to the parallel workers competing for the last-level cache -- this would affect memory-bound tasks more than it would affect CPU-bound tasks.
+This could be due to the parallel workers competing for the last-level cache and memory controller, which would affect memory-bound tasks more than it would affect CPU-bound tasks.

-Second, the measurements seem to be notably stable with a single worker on the bare metal and in Docker.
+Second, the measurements seem to be notably stable with a single worker on the bare metal (`B`) and in Docker (`D`).
 This stability, however, decays quickly with as little as two workers measuring in parallel.
-In `isolate` on the bare metal, in Docker with `isolate` and in VirtualBox, the stability of measurements seems similar in the cases with one and two parallel workers.
+In `isolate` (`I`) on the bare metal, in Docker with `isolate` (`D+I`) and in VirtualBox (`V` and `V+I`), the stability of measurements seems similar in the cases with one and two parallel workers.
 A noticeable decay appears with four workers.

 Third, the previous two trends are more prominent in measurements of memory-bound workloads than in those of CPU-bound workloads.
 This could however